-After we receive your online registration, we will send you a confirmation email with a 4-digit order confirmation number.
-Within a few days you will receive another email containing the general workshop information packet, including park information, a list of accommodations inside and outside the park, camping information, and a list of items to bring with you.
+We will send you a confirmation email with a 5-digit order confirmation number.
+Within a few days you will receive another email containing the general workshop information packet, including park information, a list of accommodations inside and outside the park, camping information, and a list of items to bring.
 Detailed information about the workshop itself will come directly from the instructor 2-4 weeks prior to the start date of the workshop.

 What should I do if I do not receive a payment receipt email?

-If you do not receive a confirmation email, please check your spam folder to make sure it didn't get accidentally intercepted.
-If you still are unable to locate it, call the store toll-free and ask to speak with a shipping department representative who can retrieve your confirmaton number and re-send the confirmation.
-The toll free phone number is 888-361-7622 (within U.S.), or you can email us at email@example.com.
+If you do not receive a confirmation email, please check your spam folder to make sure it did not get accidentally intercepted.
+If you still are unable to locate it, please email firstname.lastname@example.org and the workshop coordinator will resend the confirmation.

 When will I hear from the Instructor?